marshallward/f90nml/docs/source/index.rst

 ``f90nml`` is a Python module that provides a simple interface for the reading, writing, and the general manipulation of Fortran namelist files.

-A namelist file is parsed and converted into an ``NmlDict`` object, which behaves like a standard Python ``dict``.
+A namelist file is parsed and converted into an ``Namelist`` object, which behaves like a standard Python ``dict``.
 Values are converted from Fortran data types to equivalent primitive Python types.